Aquilaruspante/odin_express_message_board/README.md

 # Mini Message Board

-A simple in-memory message board built with Node.js and Express, as part of [The Odin Project](https://www.theodinproject.com/lessons/node-path-nodejs-mini-message-board) curriculum.
+A simple message board built with Node.js and Express, as part of [The Odin Project](https://www.theodinproject.com/lessons/node-path-nodejs-mini-message-board) curriculum.

 ## Features

 - View all messages with author and timestamp
 - Post new messages via a form
-- Messages persist in RAM (no database)
+- Messages persist in database

 ## Routes